Rugby-Scotland make five changes for Wales clash | Sports-Games

 Rugby-Scotland make five changes for Wales clash

 Scotland will start in Cardiff with the front trio who came on to finish last Saturday’s game at Murrayfield, with Pierre Schoeman and WP Nel set to line up alongside hooker Stuart McInally from the start this time.
-Scotland beat England 20-17 and began the tournament in impressive style.
+Scotland beat England 20-17 to begin the tournament in impressive style.

 Sam Skinner replaces Jamie Ritchie on the flank.
 Ritchie had surgery on a hamstring injury suffered last weekend and will be out for the rest of the Six Nations.
 Glasgow Warriors centre Sione Tuipulotu comes in for his third cap in place of Sam Johnson.

 Rory Darge will make his debut for his country if he comes off the bench, following an impressive season so far for Warriors.
+“The team (selection) is obviously based on what we believe is the best to win us the game at the weekend.
+So that might be on form but also maybe on combinations we believe can work against the way that Wales play and the way that we want to play," the coach told a virtual news conference.

+“Regarding the front row, it's now their opportunity to start, but we'll be looking to bring on a reserve front row together like we did last week."
+Townsend said a full stadium in Cardiff would be a major challenge for his team, but they were undaunted following wins at Twickenham and in Paris in the last Six Nations.

+“We've not been there (Cardiff) for four years and a lot has happened over the last four years to this team.
+We've had experiences against some top sides both home and away and we've shown resilience in those games,” he added.
 Team:

 15. Stuart Hogg - Exeter Chiefs - (captain) - 89 caps 14.
 Darcy Graham - Edinburgh Rugby - 23 caps